ansn05/travel-planet/README.md

 4. Offer selection: choose an offer from the search results.
 5. Offer page: ensure offer details load correctly

-- Patterns used POM, AAA, DRY
+- Patterns used in project POM, AAA, DRY

 ### Built With